Last updated on March 25, 2025

 Wooded Foothills

 Aragorn was crowned King of Gondor at the beginning of the Fourth Age, when the time of Men as the magical races saw their influence on the world diminish.
-It’s only fitting that this deck showcases such a king as a Human list building out powerful synergies.
+It’s only fitting that this deck showcases such a king as a human list building out powerful synergies.

 This deck has far more going for it than a simple typal synergy.
 There’s two prominent sub-themes: tokens and legendary creatures.

 All of these factors come together to craft an assertive creature deck.
 You’ve got multicolored cards to trigger your commander, plenty of ways to go wide, and an abundance of abilities that let your armies topple the darkest forces!
-None of which would be possible with the human noble leading the charge.
+None of which is possible with the human noble leading the charge.

 Aragorn, the Uniter